A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Confined subgroups of groups of homeomorphisms

-\begin{proof} We may clearly assume that the action of $G$ on $X$ is micro-supported, because otherwise the conclusion is trivially satisfied.
-According to Lemma \ref{lem-conf-2group} and Lemma \ref{lem-conf-order2} (applied to the diagonal action), there must exist a subset $P$ of $\homeo(X)$ that is confining for $(H_1,\ldots,H_n,G)$ such that $P$ contains no element of order $2$.
-Therefore it follows from Lemma \ref{l-partie-finie} that we may find a displacement configuration $(U_1,\cdots, U_r)$ for $P$ consisting of non-empty open subsets of $X$.
+\begin{proof} We may assume that the action of $G$ on $X$ is micro-supported, because otherwise the conclusion is trivially satisfied.
+Observe that if $(K_1,\ldots, K_n)$ belongs to the $G$-orbit closure of $(H_1, \ldots, H_n)$, then $(K_1, \ldots, K_n)$ is still confined by $G$.
+Therefore according to Lemma \ref{lem-conf-2group} and Lemma \ref{lem-conf-order2}, there must exist a finite subset $P$ of $\homeo(X)$ that is confining for $(H_1,\ldots,H_n,G)$ such that $P$ contains no element of order $2$.
+Lemma \ref{l-partie-finie} asserts that we may find a displacement configuration $(U_1,\cdots, U_r)$ for $P$ consisting of non-empty open subsets of $X$.
 The fact that the action of $G$ on $X$ is micro-supported implies that all rigid stabilizers $\rist_G(U_i)$ have trivial FC-center (Lemma \ref{lem-rist-FC}), so it follows that all the assumptions of Theorem \ref{thm-conf-abstract} are satisfied.
-By the conclusion of that theorem we deduce that there is $k$ and $U_i = U$ such that $H_k$ contains a non-trivial subgroup $N$ of $\rist_G(U)$ that is normalized by a finite index subgroup $L$ of $\rist_G(U)$.
-Upon passing to a subgroup of finite index in $L$, we may assume that $L$ is normal in $\rist_G(U)$.
+The conclusion of that theorem ensures that there is $k$ and $U_i = U$ such that $H_k$ contains a non-trivial subgroup $N$ of $\rist_G(U)$ that is normalized by a finite index normal subgroup $L$ of $\rist_G(U)$.
 Since $N$ is non-trivial and normalized by $L$, by Lemma \ref{lem-double} there exists an open subset $V$ of $U$ such that $N$ contains $\rist_L(V)'$.
-Now $\rist_L(V)$ is normal in $\rist_G(V)$, and hence so is $\rist_L(V)'$, so that by applying Lemma \ref{lem-double} again we obtain $W$ such that $\rist_L(V)'$ contains $\rist_G(W)'$.
+Now $\rist_L(V)$ is normal in $\rist_G(V)$, and hence so is $\rist_L(V)'$, so that by applying Lemma \ref{lem-double} again we find a non-empty open subset $W$ such that $\rist_L(V)'$ contains $\rist_G(W)'$.
 Hence $\rist_G(W)' \leq H_k$, and we are done. \end{proof}